 The Power of Stem Cell Science

-The promise of stem cell research lays in its application in understanding the progression of human disease, the ability to cure disease and reverse injury, and to better target therapies to optimize our health outcomes.
+The promise of stem cell research applies to understanding the progression of human disease and the ability to cure disease, reverse injury and better target therapies to optimize our health outcomes.
 Induced pluripotent stem (iPS) cell technology has the ability to revolutionize the way human disease is studied.
 Creating iPS cell lines from various rare and common disease states, as well as from various populations, will open the doors for pre-clinical research studies.

-Coriell Institute’s Stem Cell Laboratory has developed standard operating procedures to expand and characterize human induced pluripotent stem (iPS) cell lines submitted to the repository by researchers.
+Coriell Institute’s Stem Cell Biobank has developed standard operating procedures to expand and characterize human iPS cell lines submitted to the repository by researchers.
 This includes performance of in vitro and in vivo differentiation, quality control testing such as viability, mycoplasma screening, microsatellite-based identity matching to the parent cell line, and karyotype analysis.
-Coriell’s laboratory creates a distribution stock of each line on which it assesses pluripotency using a variety of cell and molecular techniques.
-The iPS cell lines available through the Coriell web catalog represent several disease states, including Huntington's Disease, Spinal Muscular Atrophy, Becker Muscular Dystrophy, Severe Combined Immunodeficiency, and Insulin-dependent Diabetes Mellitus.
+Coriell creates a distribution stock of each line on which it assesses pluripotency using a variety of cell and molecular techniques.
+The iPS cell lines available through the Coriell Biorepository catalog represent several disease states, including Huntington's Disease, Spinal Muscular Atrophy, Becker Muscular Dystrophy, Severe Combined Immunodeficiency, and Insulin-dependent Diabetes Mellitus.
 Each released iPS cell line is complemented with a complete Certificate of Analysis.

 In addition to the collections of human induced pluripotent stem cells, Coriell also banks mouse embryonic stem cells which were created to study transcription factors and their effects in the context of gene regulatory networks.
 Coriell began banking stem cells for research use in 2006, with funding from the state of New Jersey.
-Following the advent of new stem cell technologies, Stem Cell Biobank at Coriell has been contracted by multiple agencies, including National Institute of General Medical Sciences, National Institute of Neurological Disorders and Stroke, National Institute of Aging, as well as academic scientists to perform in-house human induced pluripotent stem cells and mouse embryonic stem cells generation and characterization.
-In addition, Stem Cell Biobank has cryopreserved hematopoietic progenitor cells and mononuclear cells from umbilical cord blood are available as custom service orders.
-Interested customers should email the Stem Cell Laboratory for more information.
+Following the advent of new stem cell technologies, the Stem Cell Biobank at Coriell has been contracted by multiple agencies, including the National Institute of General Medical Sciences and the National Institute of Aging, as well as academic scientists to perform in-house human induced pluripotent stem cells and mouse embryonic stem cells generation and characterization.
+In addition, the Stem Cell Biobank has cryopreserved hematopoietic progenitor cells and mononuclear cells from umbilical cord blood are available as custom service orders.
+Interested customers should email the Stem Cell Biobank for more information.

 Coriell has established a series of state-of-the-art technology platforms and rigorous analyses for identification and characterization of iPS cells and mouse embryonic stem cell (mESC) lines.
 All services are performed under stringent quality control procedures, and each characterized cell line is accompanied with a Certificate of Analysis upon completion.